LesleyLai/blog/src/content/blog/delve_into_cpp/en.md

 most university programming courses or those online tutorials teach problematic practices, and the instructors often do not have a good grasp of the language.
 Thus, "learn from the best materials" is especially important for you to offset prior misconceptions on C++.

-For books, I will still recommend either Bjarne Stroustrup's ["Programming: Principles and Practice Using C++ 2nd edition"](https://www.amazon.com/Programming-Principles-Practice-Using-2nd/dp/0321992784).
+For books, I will still recommend either Bjarne Stroustrup's ["Programming: Principles and Practice Using C++ 3rd edition"](https://www.amazon.com/Programming-Principles-Practice-Using-C/dp/0138308683).
-And for video tutorials, you can try Kate Gregory's [C++ Fundamentals Including C++ 17](https://www.pluralsight.com/courses/cplusplus-fundamentals-c17).
+And for video tutorials, you can try Kate Gregory's [C++ Foundations](https://www.pluralsight.com/courses/c-plus-plus-foundations).

 ## What if I am a veteran in another language and want to delve into C++?